marslanalvi/ChromaDocBot/README.md

-# Sign-nize Customer Support System
+# Customer Support System

-A professional AI-powered customer support system for Sign-nize, a company specializing in custom sign design and production.
+A professional AI-powered customer support system a company specializing in custom sign design and production.
 This system provides a conversational interface to gather customer requirements and create accurate design mockups.

 ## Features